Finding Core Balanced Modules in Statistically Validated Stock Networks: Conclusion

 Several promising avenues for future research emerge.
 Firstly, the application scope of the LSCBM concept warrants exploration beyond financial markets, such as in biological systems (e.g., gene regulatory networks) and social network analysis.
+For example, in online social networks (e.g., Twitter, Weibo) where relationships can be positive (follow) or negative (block), LSCBM could identify large stable groups characterized by mutual trust or the “enemy of my enemy” principle.
+In gene regulatory networks, where edges represent activation or inhibition, an LSCBM would correspond to a stable core of genes whose interactions maintain consistent patterns—either all mutually activating or structured with cross-inhibition—relevant to understanding cellular stability.
+In neuroscience, functional brain networks derived from fMRI data often exhibit positive and negative correlations between regions; applying LSCBM could help identify a stable core of regions with consistent interaction patterns, potentially offering insights into brain organization.
+In power grids, where positive correlations indicate synchronized flow and negative correlations indicate opposing loads, an LSCBM might reveal a robust, self-stabilizing subset of the grid capable of autonomous operation during disruptions.
 Secondly, extending the theoretical foundations is crucial, including investigating LSCBM properties in random signed network models with degree heterogeneity or community structure.
 Moreover, generalizing the LSCBM definition to directed signed networks would require redefining structural balance for directed triads and analyzing the resulting module properties.
 Lastly, within statistically validated financial correlation networks, future work can focus on leveraging the network structure for enhanced community detection for stock markets.
+More generally, the LSCBM framework is transferable to any domain where pairwise interactions can be represented as signed, weighted edges.
+Applying it to a new field simply requires constructing an appropriate signed adjacency matrix—where edge weights reflect interaction strength and signs reflect the nature of the relationship (e.g., trust/distrust, activation/inhibition, synchronization/opposition)—and optionally pre-filtering edges using domain-relevant statistical criteria.
+The MaxBalanceCore algorithm, being purely structural, then operates on this graph without modification, underscoring the framework's broad applicability.